tpook92/MoBPS/README.md

 Updates since release:

+Version 1.1.1 (22.03.19):

+Fixed a bug in the generation of phenotypes + typos in 1.1.0.
+Cohort-based implementation of breeding value estimation, sigma.e / sigma.g computation, gwas, bve insertion.
+Renamed sigma.s to sigma.g
+Removed new.bv.observation.sex
+Default for randomly generated SNP-datasets is now uniformly distributed minor allele frequency instead of all 0 - use dataset <- "all0" for the old version.

 Version 1.1.0 (20.03.19):

 As there are minor changes to the the data storage we highly discourage the use of population list generated in MoBPS 1.0.X or earlier in MoBPS 1.1+